I have compiled the most extensive list ever of foods to avoid in pregnancy to serve as a quickie guide to pregnancy food safety.

 Herbal Teas to Avoid In Pregnancy

 You may be thinking you should switch to herbal if you’re trying to cut back on caffeine, but that may not necessarily be your best pregnancy drink.
-Even though tea is all “natural”, the research on herbal tea is sparse and in some cases, there is concern that if consumed in excess, it could be problematic for a wide range of reasons.
+Even though tea is all “natural”, the research on herbal tea is sparse and in some cases, there is concern that if consumed in excess, it could be problematic concerning pregnancy food safety for a wide range of reasons.
 Some herbal products may stimulate uterine contractions, or increase the risk of birth defects.
 Again, it’s likely just a concern if you’re drinking large amounts daily, but always speak to your doctor first before making anything a regular part of your routine.

 - Black and Blue Cohosh

 - Duck Roots

 - John’s Wort